AlanNggg/AlanNggg/README.md

 - 🔭 Full-stack engineer passionate about **developer productivity & automation**
 - 💻 4+ years of experience in **web, desktop, and enterprise applications**
 - 🌱 Currently working on **[PDF to JRXML Converter](https://pdf2jrxml.com)** as a side project to explore document processing
-- 🛠️ Tech stack: **React, Next.js, Node.js, TailwindCSS, .NET, Spring Boot, Elasticsearch**
+- 🛠️ Tech stack: **React, Next.js, Node.js, TailwindCSS, Django, Spring Boot, .Net, Elasticsearch**
 - 🤝 Open to collaborating on **web applications and developer tools**
 - ⚡ Fun fact: Built automation tools that reduced manual work by 40%!